Updated: June 13, 2024

 • assets/liabilities ratio of one or greater.

-More information about self-insurance is available in the Alabama Department of Industrial Relations Administrative code
+More information about self-insurance is available in the Alabama Department of Industrial Relations Administrative code.
+The Alabama Department of Labor outlines the five different options for electing coverage.

 The state’s website also lists some exemptions.
 For example, “employers of domestic employees, farm laborers, or casual employees are not required to provide coverage but can elect to provide coverage.”